brianmhess/cassandra-loader/README.md

 ```

 ### Building

 To build this repository, simply clone this repo and run:

 ```
 gradle loader
 ```

 All of the dependencies are included (namely, the Java driver - currently
-version 2.1.4).
+version 2.1.6).
 The output will be the cassandra-loader executable
 in the build directory.
 There will also be an jar with all of the
 dependencies included in the build/libs/cassandra-loader-uber-<version>.jar

 ## Documentation

 To extract this README document, simply run (on the cassandra-loader
 executable - (e.g., on build/cassandra-loader):

 ```
 jar xf cassandra-loader README.md
 ```

 ## Run

 To run cassandra-loader, simply run the cassandra-loader executable
 (e.g., located at build/cassandra-loader):

 ```
 cassandra-loader
 ```

 If you built this with gradle, you can also run:

 ```
 gradle run
 ```

-This will print the usage statment.
+This will print the usage statement.

-The following will load the myFileToLoad.csv file into the Cassandra
+The following will load the `myFileToLoad.csv` file into the Cassandra
-cluster at IP address 1.2.3.4 into the test.ltest column family where
+cluster at IP address 1.2.3.4 into the `test.ltest` table where
 the myFileToLoad file has the format of 4 columns - and it gets the
 data type information from the database - and using the default options:

 ```
 cassandra-loader -f myFileToLoad.csv -host 1.2.3.4 -schema "test.ltest(a, b, c, d)"
 ```